Altinn/altinn-studio-docs/content/teknologi/altinnstudio/architecture/capabilities/runtime/integration/eventcapabilties.md

 Events in the new platform would be a combination of standard events defined by the platform and custom events added in an application by application developers.

 Standard events could be

 - An instance is created
-- An instance changes state
+- An instance changes state (moving from one task to another, example: data -> signing)
 - An instance is completed

 Events would have some attributes